praekelt/numi-api/docs/index.rst

   ``channel_id`` with the description given in the request body and returns the given description, along with the channel's ``id`` and the ``url`` for accessing the channel's description.

-  This operation is only accessible to the authenticated user if they have :ref:`admin permission <permissions>`.

   .. sourcecode:: http